Do you want a lovely, green lawn in the summer? In the winter, make careful to protect your sprinkler system from the elements!

 At what temperature will my sprinkler system freeze?

 A freeze is defined as anything 32 degrees Fahrenheit or lower in a weather report.
-A hard freeze usually necessitates a slightly cooler temperature for a sustained period of time.
+A hard freeze usually necessitates a slightly cooler temperature for a sustained period.

 Because the pipes are buried in the earth, the soil acts as an insulator.
 There’s no reason to be concerned about your pipes if the temperature drops below 32 degrees for the first time this year and your system hasn’t been drained.

 However, now is a good time to drain your irrigation system because the weather will only grow colder, and the risk of damage increases with each temperature drop below 32 degrees.

 So, if you see 32 degrees in the forecast for the first time, drain your sprinkler system as quickly as feasible.

 When should you think about winterizing your sprinkler system?